MicrosoftDocs/Edge-Enterprise/edgeenterprise/edge-learnmore-personal-browser-policies.md

 The Enterprise personal browser (MSA) profile is lightly managed, and it automatically inherits policies from the following categories: Security, Data Compliance, and Microsoft Edge Update.

-The policies identified in the following section are for the Microsoft Edge work browser and aren't used with the personal browser profile.
+The work browser policies in the next section aren't used with the personal browser profile.

 ## Work browser poliices